Talcott Parsons: American exceptionalism

 Parsons defended American exceptionalism and argued that, because of a variety of historical circumstances, the impact of the Reformation had reached a certain intensity in British history.
 Puritan, essentially Calvinist, value patterns had become institutionalized in Britain's internal situation.
 The outcome was that Puritan radicalism was reflected in the religious radicalism of the Puritan sects, in the poetry of John Milton, in the English Civil War, and in the process leading to the Glorious Revolution of 1688.
 It was the radical fling of the Puritan Revolution that provided settlers in early 17th-century Colonial America, and the Puritans who settled in America represented radical views on individuality, egalitarianism, skepticism toward state power, and the zeal of the religious calling.
 The settlers established something unique in the world that was under the religious zeal of Calvinist values.

-Therefore, a new kind of nation was born, the character of which became clear by the time of the American Revolution and in the US constitution, and its dynamics were later studied by Alexis de Tocqueville.
+Therefore, a new kind of nation was born, the character of which became clear by the time of the American Revolution and in the U.S. Constitution, and its dynamics were later studied by Alexis de Tocqueville.
 The French Revolution was a failed attempt to copy the American model.
 Although America has changed in its social composition since 1787, Parsons maintained that it preserves the basic revolutionary Calvinist value pattern.
 That has been further revealed in the pluralist and highly individualized America, with its thick, network-oriented civil society, which is of crucial importance to its success and these factors have provided it with its historical lead in the process of industrialization.

 Parsons maintained that this has continued to place it in the leading position in the world, but as a historical process and not in "the nature of things".
 Parsons viewed the "highly special feature of the modern Western social world" as "dependent on the peculiar circumstances of its history, and not the necessary universal result of social development as a whole".